Philip Jennings (The Americans): Personality

 Philip has expressed doubts about "the cause" throughout the series, in contrast to Elizabeth.
-Nevertheless, he remains committed to it and is one of the KGB's most reliable field agents.
+Nevertheless, he remains committed to it and is one of the KGB's most expert field agents.
 Like Elizabeth, he is seen ruthlessly killing many times, but, unlike her, he develops ethical concerns about it.

 Philip is depicted as a very attentive father, and it means a lot to him to make sure his children are happy and taken care of.

 Philip becomes very angry with Paige when she becomes very religious, partly due to the fact that she becomes disrespectful when her parents do not approve.
 He is shown to be usually very rational and level-headed, but is prone to infrequent emotional outbursts.

 Philip loves playing hockey with Henry, and playing racquetball with his friend Stan Beeman.
 Even though Stan has played racquetball much longer than Philip, Philip picks up on the game quickly and starts beating Stan with ease.

 In season 3, he starts attending EST (Erhard Seminars Training) meetings for reasons initially unknown to him, but later feels more in touch with his emotions.
 However, when season 3 comes to a close, Philip realizes the negativity of his emotions and thoughts, and feels he cannot work for the KGB anymore when he is forced to kill a man to protect Martha's cover.
 He is interrupted when Elizabeth focuses on Ronald Reagan's Evil Empire speech instead of him.

-In season 4, Philip suffers from depression.
+In season 4, Philip has depression.
 He realizes he is not as important as he thought he was in the KGB, and he struggles with Paige when she becomes aware of their activities.
 He disapproves of her relationship with Stan's son Matthew Beeman.